kbuckleys/spoot/README.md

 - playerctl
 - curl
 - perl
-- wl-clipboard / xclip ```depending on your session```
+- wl-clipboard
 - JetBrainsMono Nerd Font

-> You may use whatever you want, really.
-However, spotirofi will fallback to what you have installed, and it may exhibit padding drifts in some menus -- i.e. sub-optimal layout. ```JetBrainsMono``` is spotirofi's defined typeface to specifically address a very important issue; broad language support while maintaining uniformity and layout consistency

-# How to use
+# Installation
+Assuming you have all the required dependencies, first things first; spotirofi was designed to be as intuitive as possible, which meant giving the ```backspace``` key a double life, as it is both editorial as well as navigational.
+This is something rofi cannot do naively, so it's crucial that you follow this step in particular for an optimal experience.
+- Add your username to the input group ```sudo usermod -aG input <username>``` and re-login for it to fully register
+- Place the spotirofi directory wherever you want
+- Make ```spotirofi.lua``` executable
-Place the spotirofi directory wherever you want, make ```spotirofi.lua``` executable and set a keybind for it in your compositor's config
+- Set a keybind for it in your compositor's config
-> Really, that's it.
+- Have fun

+That's it!
 No need to place the directory inside rofi's config directory, no need to configure rofi or spotifyd themselves.
-The script is independent from rofi's and spotifyd's globals and is completely self-contained with its own config and theme files
+The script is independent from rofi's and spotifyd's globals and is completely self-contained with its own config and theme files.
+Well except for that part where you have to add your name to an input group.

 # Controls
 Given the scope, you can be easily multiple levels deep as you navigate through menus, so it was important to set some keybinds in place for convenience and faster -hopefully organic- interactions.